ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_Overview.md

 ### AMBER force fields
-AMBER forcefields are developed for simulations of proteins and nucleic acids and they are focused on accurate description of structures and nonbonded energies.
+AMBER forcefields are developed for simulations of proteins and nucleic acids and they are focused on accurate description of structures and non-bonded energies.
 The VDW parameters are obtained from crystal structures and lattice energies.
 The atomic partial charges are fitted to QM electrostatic potential without any empirical adjustments.

 [ff99](http://dx.doi.org/doi:10.1002/1096-987X(200009)21:12<1049::AID-JCC3>3.0.CO;2-F) (1999) The main idea is that the use of RESP charges, should lead to the need for fewer torsional potentials than in models with an empirical charge derivation.
 Potential energy surface scans were performed using four different ab initio methods, HF/6‐31G$*$, MP2/6‐31G$*$, MP2/6‐311+G (2d,p), and B3LYP/6‐311+G (2d,p).